BassT23/Proxmox/README.md

 Guest status records may include the Proxmox-provided guest name.
 The Web UI shows it next to the stable guest ID when available and keeps working with older status files that do not contain a name.
-The UI is still an engineering preview, not a beta release: owner-approved real live update runs are still required before beta or release approval.
+The UI is covered by the automated and owner-acceptance checks described in the testing documentation;
+release preparation and publication remain separate steps.

 The process serving action endpoints must already have the local permissions needed by the existing CLI (normally a controlled root-owned test/service